Hot Creek near Mammoth Lakes California

 If Hot Creek is too windy, crowded, or legally cramped, pivot to the East Walker for a bigger flow-driven tailwater day or to Hat Creek when you still want technical trout water with more room to move.

-Verify current CDFW regulations and Inyo National Forest closure notices before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify current CDFW rules and Inyo National Forest closure notices before fishing.
 Do not fish in closed Hot Creek Geologic Site areas, and do not enter private water without permission or a valid reservation.

 Public water near Hot Creek Hatchery Road